gloveboxes/DMX.Solution/README.md

 The client just specifies the colours required.
 This colours are mapped server side to the correct DMX Channels.
 See fixtures.json.

-This example would send Red and Green colour information to the DMX Controller that would map the colour data to the right DMX channel on the fixture.
+This example would send Red and Green colour information to fixtures 1, 4, and 8.
+The DMX Server maps the colour data to the correct DMX channel.
+This makes is simple for a client to send  colour information to a fixture without being concerned about the channel mappings for the fixture.

     {"id":[1,4,8],"Red":200,"Green":150}